Quantum-Accelerators/quacc/docs/src/dev/contributing.md

 2. All code should include type hints and have documentation for the inputs and outputs.

 3. The input to most compute jobs should be an ASE `Atoms` object.
-The output of most compute tasks should be a schema from one of the `quacc.schemas` (see below).
+The output of most compute tasks should be a schema from one of the {obj}`quacc.schemas` (see below).

 4. Individual compute jobs should be written as functions, and workflows should be written as classes.
-Refer to `quacc.rescipes.emt.core` and `quacc.recipes.emt.slabs` for examples.
+Refer to {obj}`quacc.rescipes.emt.core` and {obj}`quacc.recipes.emt.slabs` for examples.

 5. Only define multi-step workflows if they go beyond simply stitching together existing functions.